betterthingsdigital/scissors/readme.md

     super(props)

     this.state = {
-      scissorsState: new ScissorsStateÍ({ imageUrl: '/path/to/img.jpg' }),
+      scissorsState: new ScissorsState({ imageUrl: '/path/to/img.jpg' }),
     }

     this.onScissorsChange = this.onScissorsChange.bind(this)